 - Add a site map

-- Import content from non-WP platforms
+- Import data from non-WordPress applications

 - Search and replace content